zacanger/PENGINS/README.md

 ```
 npm i pengins -g
 pengin
 ```
 duh.
-you could eventry `pengin -h` which might tell you things. or `pengin -p` which may or may not provide you a nice list of all the pengins. you could just go right for `pengin tux`, too, if you really wanted.
+you could even try `pengin -h` which might tell you things. or `pengin -p` which may or may not provide you a nice list of all the pengins. you could just go right for `pengin tux`, too, if you really wanted.
 ```
                      xxxxx
                   xXXXXXXXXXx